p-argento/uni/DM2/DM2 Power Project.md

 1. ABOD, because the dataset is high dimensional
 2. LODA, as an ensemble of HBOS
 3. ISOLATION FOREST, because it is the sota
-(how to select the 1%?, how to choose method? merge them?)

 Feature Selection (not in the guidelines)
 1. just use selectFromModel for df_refined